YunoHost/doc/packaging_apps_guidelines.md

 #### YEP 1.7
 ##### Add the app to the [YunoHost-Apps Organization](https://github.com/YunoHost-Apps) | validated | manual | OFFICIAL |
-Adding an app to the [YunoHost-Apps organization](https://github.com/YunoHost-Apps) lets you share apps with other contributors who might be tempted to package the targeted application .
+Adding an app to the [YunoHost-Apps organization](https://github.com/YunoHost-Apps) lets you share apps with other contributors who might be tempted to package the targeted application.

 It is also a way to quickly deploy a security patch if necessary in the event that the maintainer is unavailable.